MintbeanHackathons/2020-03-21-ResumeBuilder/Readme.md

+# Jason Huang's Resume Builder
+The app uses BEM naming convention for CSS classes

+The output of JSON follows the schema on https://jsonresume.org/schema/

 # Today's Objective: Hack the Résumé

 Tip: Read [General Information.md]("./General Information.md") for more info on how to get started and submit.